UnitTestBot/UTBotJava/utbot-python/docs/docs.md

 ## Get return value

 We write serialized return value in file.
-To serialize values of the most used built-in types we can use `json` python module.
+To serialize values of the most used built-in types we can use json module.
 For other types we will have to do it manually.

 ## Test generation